Healthy Chocolate Granola Recipe

 - Coat one large or two small rimmed baking sheet(s) with cooking spray or rub with a little more coconut oil.
 Press granola into the bottom of the prepared baking sheet and bake for 15 minutes.
 Stir and bake another 10-15 minutes.
 Cool completely in the pan without stirring.
 Granola will crisp up, clump, and harden as it cools.
 Gently stir in chocolate chunks, if desired.
 Store in an airtight container.

 - Serve over milk and topped with raspberries or bananas.
 Yum!

-Make sure your oats are gluten-free.
+Vegan option: Use agave syrup or maple syrup instead of the honey.
+Use only vegan chocolate chips.
+Gluten Free option: Make sure your oats are gluten-free.
 Oats are naturally gluten-free, but are often contaminated during processing.
-Also check that the chocolate you use is gf.
+Also check that the chocolate you use is gluten free.

 Amount Per Serving: Calories: 469 Total Fat: 30g Saturated Fat: 16g Trans Fat: 0g Unsaturated Fat: 12g Cholesterol: 1mg Sodium: 104mg Carbohydrates: 44g Fiber: 8g Sugar: 21g Protein: 9g